Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 A couple of the popular hangouts during the day for living in Cambodia’s capital…

 If you’re craving a little bit of western gastronomy and the face of fellow expats, the Kwest Restaurant is the place to be.
 Kittled out with a menu representing both European and Asian culinary tastes, you can order yourself a taste of home while catching up with fellow settlers in Cambodia.
 Located along the Mekong riverfront, Kwest has a fantastic outside area that allows you to soak up the footfall of daytime Phnom Penh.

 The Flicks Community Movie House

-Gone are the days where cinemas were non-existent, and Khmer families would cram in shop fronts to watch movies.
+Gone are the days when cinemas were non-existent, and Khmer families would cram into shop fronts to watch movies.
 The capital is now home to a range of cinemas showing western and Khmer films.
 One of the best of these cinemas is The Flicks Community Movie House on Street 95.
 This small yet welcoming cinema is a welcome to break from the hustle and bustle of city life and gives you a real independent immersive cinema experience.

 The Place Gym